The Best Practice Progress Bar and how it contributes to creating amazing checkout experiences

 Progress Bar

-At the top of checkout pages is one of the more crucial elements known as the checkout "Progress Bar".
-Figure 1 illustrates a wireframe of a best practice progress bar on a desktop screen, and Figure 2 shows the mobile version.
+Figure 1 (below) illustrates a best practice progress bar on a desktop screen, and Figure 2 shows the mobile version.

 Figure 1